Vertical configuration spaces and their homology: Homological stability

-\begin{rem} \begin{enumerate} \item [{ \bfseries 1.}] In fancier language, and up to homotopy, we constructed the following: Let $D\coloneqq \coprod_e D_e$, and define a map $\varphi\colon D\to V:=\coprod_{r\ge 0}V_r$, restricting for all $e\in \bE$ to a map $D_e\to V_{w(e)}$ similar to the map $T_e$ above.
+\begin{rem} \begin{enumerate} \item [\Th{1.}] In fancier language, and up to homotopy, we constructed the following: Let $D\coloneqq \coprod_e D_e$, and define a map $\varphi\colon D\to V:=\coprod_{r\ge 0}V_r$, restricting for all $e\in \bE$ to a map $D_e\to V_{w(e)}$ similar to the map $T_e$ above.
 Then we use that $V$ is an $\scC_{p+1}$-algebra and consider the adjoint map of $\scC_{p+1}$-algebras, with source the free $\scC_{p+1}$-algebra on $D$:

 The left hand side decomposes as a disjoint union of the spaces $C_{r,s}$ as before, while the right hand side decomposes into the spaces $V_r$, which are filtered by the spaces $F_sV_r$, and the map $\varphi$ is compatible with this decomposition and filtration.
-We spelled out the insertion map directly for two reasons: firstly, we need the explicit choice of $\rho$ later in the proof, and secondly, this adjoint description gives a definition of $\varphi$ which is sensible only up to homotopy, and in particular we could not immediately make sense of a statement like: \emph{$\varphi$ is compatible with the filtrations and their strata.} \item [{ \bfseries 2.}] The insertion maps respect the stabilisation maps on both sides up to homotopy: the stabilisation maps in the following diagram of maps of pairs can be chosen so that the diagram commutes on the nose
+We spelled out the insertion map directly for three reasons: firstly, we need the explicit choice of $\rho$ later in the proof; secondly, this adjoint description gives a definition of $\varphi$ which is sensible only up to homotopy, and in particular we could not immediately make sense of a statement like: \emph{$\varphi$ is compatible with the filtrations and their strata}, and thirdly, we need each $\phi_{r,s}$ to be smooth in the proof of the upcoming Proposition \ref{prop:varphiiso}. \item[\Th{2.}] The insertion maps respect the stabilisation maps on both sides up to homotopy: the stabilisation maps in the following diagram of maps of pairs can be chosen so that the diagram commutes on the nose

-\item[{ \bfseries 3.}] In order to ensure that $\varphi_{r,s}$ is well-defined, it would have been enough to choose $\rho$ slightly smaller than $\frac{1}{2}\cdot\min_{l\ne l'}d(y_l,y_{l'})$.
+\item[\Th{3.}] In order to ensure that $\varphi_{r,s}$ is well-defined, it would have been enough to choose $\rho$ slightly smaller than $\frac{1}{2}\cdot\min_{l\ne l'}d(y_l,y_{l'})$.
 However, we wanted to ensure that $\varphi_{r,s}\colon C_{r,s}\to F_sV_r$ is even an embedding, so we need to ensure that $\varphi_{r,s}(\Theta)$ still ‘knows’ which clusters come from the same label. \end{enumerate} \end{rem}